nehalmuthu/Cluster-Analysis-for-Web-Users-Sessions/README.md

 I personally spent a lot of time understanding and interpreting the dataset.
 So I will boil it down for you guys.

 ## Dataset:
-- I have provided the dataset in the data folder.
+- I have provided the dataset in the Data folder.
 - To learn more about the dataset go to (https://archive.ics.uci.edu/ml/datasets/msnbc.com+anonymous+web+data)
 - Go to the above mentioned link and under data folder you will find msnbc990928.seq.gz.
 - Download and extract.
 You will get .seq file, you can view it using notepad++.